kaidez/kaidez.com/_drafts/2015-02-18-ajax-beginners.md

 </html>
 {% endprism %}

-All examples run from their own folder from an `index.html` file. `index.html` always references a minified version of jQuery 1.11.2 and a file called `scripts.js`.
+All examples run from their own folder from an `index.html` file, which always references a file called `scripts.js`.

-jQuery is being served out from [the jQuery CDN](http://code.jquery.com/ "Visit the jQuery CDN").
 Either `index.html` or `scripts.js` will change with each new example: new files may also be added as well.

 Because all the examples use XMLHttpRequest, they should run from a web server and not as a local file in a web browser.
 Firefox can run files locally but for best results, they should run from some sort of web server.